NeuralSec/NeuralSec.github.io/_pages/publications.md

 RS is currently a scalable certified defense method providing robustness certification against adversarial examples.
 Although significant progress has been achieved in providing defenses against $\ell_p$ adversaries, the interaction between the smoothing distribution and the robustness certification still remains vague.
 In this work, we comprehensively study the effect of two families of distributions, named Exponential Standard Gaussian (ESG) and Exponential General Gaussian (EGG) distributions, on Randomized Smoothing and Double Sampling Randomized Smoothing (DSRS).
-We derive an analytic formula for ESG’s certified radius, which converges to the origin formula of RS as the dimension d increases.
+We derive an analytic formula for ESG’s certified radius, which converges to the origin formula of RS as the dimension $d$ increases.
-Additionally, we prove that EGG can provide tighter constant factors than DSRS in providing Ω(√d) lower bounds of $\ell_2$ certified radius, and thus further addresses the curse of dimensionality in RS.
+Additionally, we prove that EGG can provide tighter constant factors than DSRS in providing $\Omega(\sqrt{d})$ lower bounds of $\ell_2$ certified radius, and thus further addresses the curse of dimensionality in RS.
 Compared to the primitive DSRS, the increase in certified accuracy provided by EGG is prominent, up to 6.4% on ImageNet.

 ---